What makes a high-quality man?

-- You get to know the real him: he’s not wearing any mask
+- He is genuine: You get to know the real him: he’s not wearing any mask

-I consider Lewis Howes, author of The Mask of Masculinity, to be a great example of a high quality man who also manages to fully embrace vulnerability.
+Lewis Howes, author of The Mask of Masculinity, is a great example of a high-quality man with a secure attachment style and who also manages to fully embrace vulnerability.

 The guy is warm, welcoming and he always gives off the vibe of a man who is just being himself, comfortable being himself, with little or no social masks.

 He fully opens up, doesn’t try to sound cooler, doesn’t even try to stand straight to look better